ptsteadman/notebook/stories/a-quiet-new-voice.md

 again, when she was having trouble falling asleep.

 Feyerabend cleaned up her snack, and went back to her desk.
-A notification was waiting for her, saying that $20,000 had been deposited to her account for relocation costs.
+A notification was waiting for her, saying that $20,000 had been deposited into her account for relocation costs.
 Feyerabend was impressed that the organization somehow knew her bank account number, and was able to move money to it instantly.

 <hr>

-Even though Feyerabend would be living in Poland for over a year, it felt like she was going on an exciting vacation.
-The HR people at her company sort of nodded and smiled when she explained she was leaving to work on an open source project, with people she had never met.

-When Feyerabend arrived in Warsaw, an email from Addison Chen explicitly suggested that she spend a week not working and 'getting situated'.
-Feyerabend decided to go along with this.
-Her new apartment was quite large, with three bedrooms and two bathrooms, set back from the road in a stand of oak trees.
-The build quality of the fixtures and furniture wasn't amazing, but it was new, spacious and comfortable.

 The next day was warm and summery, and Feyerabend decided to go to one of the outdoor swimming pools she had seen on the ride from the airport.
-She sat on a towel, reading a non-grammar-related book.
+She sat on a towel, reading a book that had nothing to do with grammar.
 It was the first time Feyerabend had taken a serious, unstructured break in her life.
-She watched families grilling things and jumping in the pool together.
+She watched families grilling and jumping in the pool.

 Feyerabend wondered what it would be like meeting Addison on Monday.
 It probably wouldn't be particularly uncomfortable: there would be so many things to talk about.
-The abstract synatax tree, the results of the hardware tests, Feyerabend's whitepaper proposal for a codepoint plane.
+Feyerabend's whitepaper proposal for a codepoint plane, the results of the hardware tests.

 It might be a bit weird, but Feyerabend was experienced with meeting colleagues from the Internet.
 She found that most people were not surprised that she was
-trans: to most people, it was sort of obvious from the picture on her website.
+trans: most people could tell from the picture on Feyerabend's website.
 The communication problems would work themselves out.

 <hr>